 Since learning the code to get my General I really enjoy CW.
 One of my problems as a boy was not having someone to teach me the code, and when I became friends with ham radio operators in high school or later who offered to help me learn code I did a fine job at memorizing the records.
 Thanks to MFJ code tutors and modern computer software the code is now easy and fun to learn.

-I was also an engineer for a multi-national company for 20 years doing electornics, manufacturing engineering, and industrial automation design.
+I was also employed by a multi-national company for 20 years as an electronics, manufacturing, and industrial automation design engineer.
 I'm presently the Chief Engineer for a local electric component manufacturer.

 My shack houses a Yaesu FT-101ZD with all filters, an SP-901P external speaker, FV-101Z VFO & FC-902 antenna tuner, E-V MC300 microphone, a straight key, and a set of Vibroplex Brass Racer paddles on an MFJ keyer.